smiller3033/UML-FSAE-Suspension-Model/README.md

 suspension model for UML FSAE car

 # Branch-Description
-- this is the current and most up to date version of the model
+- this is the intial test of the model
-- the wheels freely bounce and the steering system is locked into position
+- the wheel pivots freely because the steering system was disconnected
-- the next iteration will be to simulate terrain and collect data for the geometry of the suspension system
+- this was used to test the correct mating patterns in Solidworks to import into MATLAB
+- currently the test platform is broken
+- error with a solver block configuration